skogkatt-org/CareAuth/README.md

 - Node.js: This project is write by TypeScript with pnpm (but we are trying to rewrite it by Rust in the future).
+- pnpm: We use pnpm as our package manager.
 - dbmate: Which help us to manage database.
 (Use `./scripts/dbmate.sh` as a helpful wrapper)